Oserhir/Fake-Store-API-nodejs/README.md

 Goal : developed an end to end Ecommerce web Application using Node js, React , Express js, and Mongoose.

+## User Stories

+As a user I can

+- Create an account, login or logout

 ## The features in the API :

 - Signing Up, signing in and signing out of users